 In an earlier post we ran down some of the elite real estate markets of Latin America.
 These are the places where high society gathers, where the moguls and movie stars have their fourth or fifth house for vacations and their kids’ parties.
-What if you’re just looking for a nice place to retire, however?
-A place where you can get a lot more bang for your buck?
+What if you’re just looking for one of the best places to retire, however?
+A location where you can get a lot more bang for your buck?

 There are plenty of those too in Latin America, from Mexico down to Patagonia.
 In the elite markets you may find prices that are half what it costs for a prime area in your own country, but in these spots it may be more like a quarter of the cost of where you live now.

 Although luxury real estate is by nature expensive in any country, there can be a huge variance from place to place.
 You’ll sometimes see some bizarre juxtapositions if you watch two House Hunters International shows back to back.
 Once when I did that, the first episode featured a couple looking for a beachfront home in Ecuador.
 All three choices were fabulous and all were under $200,000.
 The next show I watched had a couple looking for a French home in Provence.
 Their budget was $1.2 million and every place was a fixer-upper dump.
 Once didn’t even have a bathroom!

 Most of the best places to retire in Latin America fall somewhere near the bargain end of that scale.
 Apart from a few exceptions, what you get for your money is going to be a better value than what you could find in the USA, Canada, or the UK.
 Whether you want to buy a luxury vacation home or a retirement dream home that’s in a nicer climate, you’ll almost surely get a much better value.